What Else Science Requires of Time

 3. Quantum Theory

-Time is a continuum in quantum theory, just as it is in the theory of relativity and Newton’s mechanics, but change over time is treated in quantum theory very differently than in classical theories.
-Quantum theory is a special-relativistic theory of quantum mechanics.
-It also includes the Standard Model of particle physics, which is a theory of all the known forces of nature except for the gravitational force and all the known fundamental particles of nature except the graviton.
-Quantum theory has its name because it implies that various phenomena, such as energy and charge, are quantized in the sense that they do not change continuously but only in multiples of minimum discrete steps in a shortest time—so-called quantum steps.
+Quantum theory is a combination of quantum mechanics and the special theory of relativity, but not the general theory of relativity.
+It also includes the Standard Model of particle physics, which is a theory of all the known forces of nature except for the gravitational force and of all known particles except the graviton, the particle of gravity.
+Quantum theory has its name because it implies that some qualities or properties, such as energy and charge, are quantized in the sense that they do not change continuously but only in multiples of minimum discrete steps in a shortest time.
+The minimum changes are called quantum steps.

 Surprisingly, physicists still do not agree on the exact formulation of quantum theory.
 Its many so-called “interpretations” are really competing versions of the theory.
 That is why there is no agreement on what the axioms of quantum theory are.
 Also, there is a disagreement among philosophers of physics regarding whether the competing interpretations are (1) empirically equivalent and underdetermined by (all possible) experimental evidence and so must be decided upon by such features as their degree of mathematical elegance and simplicity, or (2) are not empirically equivalent theories but, instead, are theories that may in the future be confirmed or refuted by experimental evidence.